 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Renal (kidney) tumors occur when cancer cells form in the tissues of the kidney.
-There are different types of renal tumors in children.
-Together, they account for about 7% of all childhood cancers.
-Common types of pediatric kidney tumors include Wilms tumor (nephroblastoma) and renal cell carcinoma.
+Renal (kidney) tumors occur when cancer cells form in kidney tissues.
+These tumors account for about 7% of all childhood cancers.

-The kidneys are a pair of organs on either side of the spine in the back of the abdomen.
-Their main function is to filter and clean the blood and make urine.
+The kidneys are a pair of organs on either side of the spine in the back of the belly.
+They filter and clean the blood.
+The kidneys also make urine.

 Common signs and symptoms of kidney tumors include:

 Certain genetic syndromes or other conditions may increase risk for kidney tumor.
 But most kidney tumors are not genetic.

 If your child’s care team thinks your child’s tumor might be caused by a genetic condition, they may suggest genetic testing.

 Kidney tumors are classed based on the size of the tumor and whether the cancer has spread.
 Imaging tests, surgery, and pathology give information for the stage of disease.
 For all kidney tumor types: